European-XFEL/EXtra-data/docs/reading_files.rst

    .. automethod:: train_from_index

-To work with multiple modules of the same detector, see :doc:`agipd_lpd_data`.
+To work with multiple modules of the same detector, see :ref:`multi-mod-components`.

 You can also get data by train for multiple sources and keys together from a run or file object.